ergon/airlock-helm-charts/charts/microgateway/README.md

 | service.type | string | `"ClusterIP"` | [Service type](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types) |
 | tolerations | list | `[]` | Tolerations for use with node [taints](https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/) |

-## Getting started with Helm
+## Getting started

-This chapter provides information to get started with Helm.
+This chapter provides information to get started with the Helm chart.

-### Override the default values
+### Override default values
 The Airlock Microgateway Helm chart has many parameters and most of them have default values (see [Configuration](#configuration)).
 Depending on the environment, the defaults must be adapted.
-To override the default values, do the following:
+To override default values, do the following:

 * Create a yaml file which contains the values differ to the default.
 * Apply this yaml file with the `-f` parameter.

 **Example:**

-The example below shows how certain default values could be adjusted.

   custom-values.yaml
   ```